emedvedev/enigma/README.md

 `rotors.go`, and that's it.
 You can also specify notches for turnover.

-There's a bunch of more exotic Enigma variants and implementations, as well as devices such as Uhr, that are not supported in this version, but pull requests are always welcome.
+There's a bunch of more exotic Enigma variants and implementations, as well as devices such as Uhr, that are not supported due to my chronic lack of spare time, and your pull requests are more than welcome!

 ### Further reading